drseg/swift-fsm/README.md

 If the `if/else` block were evaluated by the FSM at transition time, this would be a useful addition.
 However what we are doing inside these blocks is *compiling* our state transition table.
 The use of `if` and `else` in this manner is more akin to the conditional compilation statements `#if/#else` - based on a value defined at compile time, only one transition or the other will be added to the table.

 If you do have a use for this kind of conditional compilation, please open an issue.
-See [Expanded Syntax][12] for alternative ways to evaluate conditional statements at transition time rather than compile time.
+See [Expanded Syntax][13] for alternative ways to evaluate conditional statements at transition time rather than compile time.

 ### Runtime Errors

-**Important** - most Swift FSM function calls and initialisers take additional parameters `file: String = #file`  and `line: Int = #line`.
+**Warning** - most Swift FSM function calls and initialisers take additional parameters `file: String = #file`  and `line: Int = #line`.
 This is similar to `XCTest` assertions, and allows Swift FSM to produce errors that pinpoint the location of problematic statement/s.

 As these cannot be hidden, please note that there are unlikely to be any circumstances in which it would be useful or necessary to override these default arguments with alternate values.